-(This is heavily based off my class “Schizophrenia in the Scene”, on how to be an ally to alternative sexuality practitioners with schizophrenia.
-I’ve adapted it as a blog post for a more general audience.)
+(This is heavily based off my class “Schizophrenia in the Scene”, on how to be an ally to alternative sexuality practitioners with psychosis.
+I’ve adapted it in written form for a more general audience.)

-So: how to be an ally to people with schizophrenia, in several contexts, by a schizophrenic.
+So: how to be an ally to people with psychosis, in several contexts, by a schizophrenic.

 It can be hard to be an ally if you don’t know the basics.
 So let’s go over a few things.